loopandlearn/news/docs/edition/2025-10-16.md

 To date, our generous donors have given $33,235 and there are many $10 contributions.
 Thank you!
 Let’s keep going towards our goal!

 Interested in attending?
 [Fill out this interest form](https://docs.google.com/forms/d/e/1FAIpQLSemFZwPE7-nfrUc99uE1Eo-Vh1mYRzWvRYqnazBfmrKMVS7MQ/viewform?usp=header&fbclid=IwZXh0bgNhZW0CMTAAYnJpZBExOEFLbUppNmtJZGlyUDZydgEeK11myTrj-HzyIzfx9aysZhlRssz9JLevDEOTE_OGaneXn-nal_3-97yFHOM_aem_L9q_Q7Vz3CVMkqMWS_GvKA).
-There is a virtual session (open to all) as well as the in-person session (limited attendance).
+There is a virtual session on 7 November 2025 (open to all) as well as the in-person session (limited attendance).

 - - -